maik900/machine-learning/projects/capstone/capstone_proposal_template.md

 SAP itself is able to automate a lot of tasks by its own.
 However, it uses only very little machine learning possibilities.
 But let me describe the problem in more detail:

+Text classification is an essential component in many applications, such as web searching, information filtering, and sentiment analysis (Aggarwal and Zhai 2012).
+Therefore, it has attracted considerable attention from many researchers (Lai, Siwei, et al. "Recurrent Convolutional Neural Networks for Text Classification."
+AAAI.
+Vol. 333.
+2015).
+Today very different approaches can be used and I would like to introduce the most suitable for the problem statement:

 ### Problem Statement
 _(approx. 1 paragraph)_